 Magnetic tape, as we know it today, was invented in Germany.
 In 1928, the Austrian-born paper specialist Fritz Pfleumer developed the first magnetic tape recorder using 16 mm (2/3 inch) paper tape covered with a powdered iron coating.
 AEG in Berlin, one of the largest European electrical firms of its day, expressed interest in the system.
-Following initial tests, AEG decided to contact the IG Farben Works in Ludwigshafen (better known as BASF) concerning tape production in autumn of 1932.
-As early as 1934, this led to the development of a coated tape using cellulose acetate backing and a carbonyl iron pigment as magnetic oxide, to meet AEG's specifications.
-The "Magnetophon K1" and "Magnetophon Tape Type C" were successfully demonstrated at the 1935 Große Deutsche Funkausstellung in Berlin.
-Since that time, BASF has never stopped producing magnetic tape.
-It's formula $\gamma$ -Fe2O3, first introduced in 1939, has been continuously enhanced and is still in use in its latest improved version today.
+A team of engineers which started developing machines realised very quickly that the manufacture of a workable was beyond the capability of AEG.
+Therefore, IG Farben's Ludwigshafen works (better known as BASF) was called in.
+And thus, more than 60 years ago BASF became the world's first manufacturer of magnetic tape.
+The first results were ready by 1934: a tape coated with carbonyl iron as the magnetic pigment on an acetyl cellulose base met the AEG specification.
+In 1935 the "Magnetophon K1" and the "Magnetophonband Type C' were were premiered successfully at the Great German Radio Exhibition in Berlin.
+In the following year, 1936, carbonyl iron was replaced by magnetite (Fe3O4).
+Since 1939, iron oxide $\gamma$ -Fe2O3 serves as magnetic material and is still used today but has since been continually improved.

 With the introduction of AC biasing in 1940, magnetic tape recording technology had advanced (in its German home, at least) to become the highest quality recording medium available.
 As of 1941, the film manufacturer Agfa Wolfen also began to show great interest in magnetic audio recording since magnetic tape recording promised superior sound quality for the first German color movies.
 When the tape factory in Ludwigshafen was destroyed in 1943, tests in Wolfen were so far advanced that Agfa was able to become the second German magnetic tape manufacturer.
-During the post-war years, production was transferred, at least in part, to Leverkusen and Munich where a constantly growing assortment of magnetic tapes were developed and made.
-In 1991, Agfa's magnetic tape production joined BASF to form BASF Magnetics
+During the post-war years, production was transferred, at least in part, to Leverkusen and Munich where a constantly growing assortment of magnetic tapes was developed and made.
+In 1991, Agfa's magnetic tape production joined BASF to form BASF Magnetics GmbH.

-GmbH.
 This provided an excellent opportunity to combine the very best tape types and the most advanced dispersion and coating technologies from both companies.
 BASF Magnetics GmbH thus inherited superior quality products and processes from each of the two development lines.